Fixed point theorem for generalized Kannan type mappings: Introduction

-In~\cite{P23} it was considered a new type of mappings, which can be characterized as mappings contracting perimeters of triangles, and the fixed-point theorem for such mappings was proved.
+\begin{rem} Note that the requirement for $x,y,z\in X$ to be pairwise distinct is essential.
+One can see that otherwise this definition is equivalent to the definition of contraction mapping. \end{rem} A fixed-point theorem for such mappings was proved.
 Although the proof of this theorem is based on the ideas of the proof of Banach's classical theorem, the essential difference is that the definition of these mappings is based on the mapping of three points of the space instead of two.
 Moreover, a condition which prevents these mappings from having periodic points of prime period 2 is required.
-The ordinary contraction mappings form an important subclass of these mappings.
+Notably, ordinary contraction mappings form an important subclass of these mappings.

 Following~\cite{P23} in the next definition we introduce three-point analogue of the Kannan type mappings. \begin{defn} Let $(X,d)$ be a metric space with $|X|\geqslant 3$.
 We shall say that $T\colon X\to X$ is a \emph{generalized Kannan type mapping} on $X$ if there exists $\lambda\in [0,\frac{2}{3})$ such that the inequality